 The Yoho Valley can be reached in several ways.
-Running roughly at right angles to the Kicking Horse Pass, a motor road runs in from the main Lake Louise - Emerald Lake road as far as the Bungalow Camp; so that it can be reached by motor from either Lake Louise, Wapta, Field or Emerald Lake.
-There are two ways in by trail, of which we will speak later.
+Running roughly at right angles to the Kicking Horse Pass, a motor road runs in from the main Lake Louise-Emerald Lake road as far as the Bungalow Camp; so that it can be reached by motor from either Lake Louise, Wapta, Field or Emerald Lake.
+Of the two ways in by trail we have already spoken.